History of the Reston, Virginia Chapter

 In 2002, the Reston Chapter was pleased to sponsor the neighboring Loudoun County Chapter into Jack and Jill of America.
 The Reston and Loudon County Chapters have continued their friendship and enjoy co-sponsoring events on occasion.

-Today, the Reston Chapter is currently comprised of educated mothers who strive to keep Jack and Jill relevant, strong and viable.
+Today, the Reston Chapter is currently comprised of mothers who strive to keep Jack and Jill relevant, strong and viable.
 The chapter has a proud family and community-focused history exemplified by service projects, scholarships, and donations to worthy causes.
 Our commitment remains as intense as that of our founders.

 RESTON CHARTER MEMBERS